tugayac/SpeechTherapy/README.md

 # Speech Therapy Application #
-This repository contains programs and applications that aim to diagnose different types of Autism using speech methods.
+This repository contains programs and applications that aim to help diagnose different types of Autism using speech methods.
+Please note that this is only research and anything below is aimed to help with diagnosis (and does not outright diagnose Autism).

 ## Table of Contents ##
 1. [Audio Extractor](#ae)<br />